kstenerud/concise-text-encoding/cte-specification.md

 ### URI

 Uniform Resource Identifier, structured in accordance with [RFC 3986](https://tools.ietf.org/html/rfc3986).
-URIs are prefixed with a lowercase `u` and enclosed in double-quotes `"`.
+URIs have the encoding type `u`.

 Note: Percent-encoding sequences within URIs are NOT interpreted; they are passed through as-is.